UCR-CS-179K-Summer-2026/project4/README.md

 cmake --build .
 ```

-This builds the tree-sitter runtime, the C++ grammar, and `project4` itself.
+This builds the tree-sitter runtime, the C++ grammar, vendored libcurl, and `project4` itself.
 On Windows
 with the Visual Studio generator, the executable lands in a `Debug` subfolder.

 ## Running